dexterchan/AutoIBank/README.md

 #### Assumption: <br>
 Investors are taking Bond Ladder strategy to manage their portfolio. <br>
-Therefore, they buy/sell certain tenor periodically of certain SIMILAR issuer to manage credit/interest risk exposure.
+Therefore, they buy/sell certain tenor periodically of certain SIMILAR issuer to manage credit/interest risk exposure. <br>
+With Bond Ladder assumption, we derive investor behavior easier from trading activities. <br>

 1. Prior probability: P(investor allocation) <br>
 It asks how likely investor spending X dollars on certain tenor T in secondary market